junobuild/docs/docs/guides/github-actions.md

 # GitHub Actions

-Using any features offered by the Juno [CLI] within GitHub Actions is possible.
+You can leverage the Juno [CLI] to perform tasks within GitHub Actions.

+This guide will show you how to set up and deploy your decentralized app to Juno satellites using the action [junobuild/juno-action](https://github.com/junobuild/juno-action).

 ---

-## Using GitHub Actions to Deploy Your Decentralized App

-This guide will walk you through deploying your decentralized app to Juno satellites using the [junobuild/juno-action](https://github.com/junobuild/juno-action) GitHub Action.

-### Adding a Secret Token for Automation
+## 1. Add a Secret Token for Automation

 Before you can effectively implement automation, it is necessary to add a secret token to your GitHub repository or organization.
 This token will enable the CI (Continuous Integration) to deploy to your [satellite].